ncatlab/nlab-content/pages/11143.md

 _In their monograph they say (I quote): "As far as terminology is concerned, we have tried to avoid descriptions of the type "the Moerdijk envelop of the Reyes topos", in favor of more informative ones".
 But the true fact was that the only name that was involved was "Dubuc", since no other new name was being utilized at the time (of course, things as Kock-Lawvere Axiom or Weil algebras were not aimed by this philosophy, and "Moerdijk envelop of the Reyes topos" was an invention to reduce to the ridiculous, the fact of naming things after "Dubuc"._

 D)  I should mention here that I do not ignore the fact that my work is  acknowledged and referenced in the monograph, but the matter is much more subtle, and nobody can deny the evidence of the following consequence of their maneuvering:

 My name, as time passes, and as young people appear, is less and less credited with a subject that I created and developed, namely, models of SDG adapted to classical differential geometry.
 People talk as if the well adapted models were always there, or start referring to them in a way that lead inexperienced (in the subject)  readers  to believe that these constructions are "M-R way of doing models", as I quoted at the beginning of this note.

 E) This does not do justice to my work, and does not corresponds to the true history of the subject.
 As an starting point to remedy it, I request all workers that need to use the topos G, to refer to it as "Dubuc Topos".
 After all, it is a long tradition in mathematics to associate proper names to important concepts or constructions when it is justified, as I believe it is the case here.

+REMARK.
+Proposition 18 and Theorem 22 of (6) cited above establish that postulate WA2 (II, 3.2, 3.3) of (8) holds in the Dubuc Topos.
+However, there is a mistake (discovered by M. Makkai) in Lemma 21 of (6) which invalidates the proof.
+I believe that the result is true but I am not working to fix the proof now.
+The external statement holds, it is easy and it proved in (5) cited above.